Australian Open: Aryna Sabalenka, Coco Gauff ease through as Mirra Andreeva continues dream debut

 Aryna Sabalenka handed Lesia Tsurenko the dreaded double bagel on Friday in Melbourne as Coco Gauff also reached the last-16 with a straight-sets victory over Alycia Parks; 16-year-old Mirra Andreeva saved a match point when 5-1 down in the final set of her win over Diane Perry

-Defending champion Aryna Sabalenka breezed into the fourth round of the Australian Open without dropping a game, while Coco Gauff also claimed a dominant win in Melbourne.
+Defending champion Aryna Sabalenka breezed into the fourth round of the Australian Open without dropping a game, while 16-year-old Mirra Andreeva also progressed after producing a miracle comeback.

+Andreeva - who defeated Ons Jabeur in the previous round - recovered from a 5-1 deficit in the third set and saved a match point to seal a 1-6 6-1 7-6 (10-5) win over France's Diane Parry and enter the fourth round at Melbourne on her senior debut.

+The Russian teenager spoke of her admiration for Andy Murray during her breakthrough tournament in Madrid last spring, describing him as "beautiful", then was left stunned by the former world No 1 following her progress against Parry and posting about her on social media.

 Sabalenka, who won her first Grand Slam title in Australia last year, needed just 52 minutes to hand out a "double bagel" with a 6-0 6-0 thrashing of Lesia Tsurenko at the Rod Laver Arena.